cs3157-borowski/recitations/recitation_1/git.md

-# Git For AP Workflow
+# Git for AP Workflow

 Git is a version control system designed for source code and other kinds of plain text.
 It is great for synchronizing work when you are working in a team, as well as keeping track of changes you make when you are working alone.

-In this class, you are required to use Git for your homework assignments.
-You use it to obtain skeleton code, document your progress, and submit your work.
+In this class, you are **required to use Git for your homework assignments.** You use it to obtain skeleton code, document your progress, and submit your work.
 You can also use Git to view my solutions, once I release them.

 Git is first and foremost a command-line tool, invoked using the "git" command. "git" actually encompasses a number of subcommands, such as "git clone", "git pull", and "git checkout".
 You can see the man pages for each subcommand using the --help flag: